ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/ionic-storage.md

 ## Toggle the Scale

-Add the following tests to the `current-weather.page.spec.ts`, then write code to satisfy those tests (I put the code in the base class, then it could be used from any page).
+Add the following tests to the `current-weather.page.spec.ts`, then write code to satisfy those tests.

 ```TypeScript
   describe('toggling the scale', () => {